-The Regulated Waste Classification and Waste-related Environmentally Relevant Activity (ERA) regulations are used to identify and appropriately manage the risks associated with various wastes and associated waste management activities.
+The regulated waste classification provisions of the Environmental Protection Regulation 2019 (EP Regulation) are used to identify and appropriately manage the risks associated with various wastes and associated waste management activities.

 - Category 1 regulated waste (highest risk)

 - Category 2 regulated waste (moderate risk); or